Cost of Insuring a Pet Guide

 The price of pet insurance depends on the type of animal you’re insuring, their age and their breed and on any specific characteristics your pet may have.

 The best way to get an accurate idea of how much it costs to insure your pet is to get a quote tailored to your dog or cat – that way you know it’s an accurate price for you.
-Some breeds cost more to insure than others because of certain conditions or illnesses which they’re more prone to getting, so it’s worth bearing this in mind when looking at picking up a new pet.
+Some breeds cost more to insure than others because of certain conditions or illnesses which they’re more prone to getting, so it’s worth bearing this in mind when looking at picking up a new pet - of course, dogs and cats have different costs involved.
+If you're looking for more information about what pet insurance includes, find out more with our FAQ guide.

 The earlier you can get your pet covered the better, and you’ll probably find that your premiums are cheaper too as younger pets are likely to have fewer pre-existing conditions.